avosa/bloodbath-swift/README.md

 # Conclusion

 BloodbathSwift is a powerful library that simplifies event scheduling and management.
-This README should have given you an idea of how to use it in your Swift applications.
 For more information, see the [official documentation](https://docs.bloodbath.io/).